biopython/biopython.github.io/wiki/GSOC2011_MocapyExt.md

 expected, however, the MDArray class template has its problems.
 It is one of the classic examples of failed separation of concerns.
-Not only it serves as a multi-dimensional array, but it is used in a manner that one would use a Swiss army knife -- the MDArray also serves as a matrix, as a vector (in the mathematical sense), it has curiously named member functions like void keep\_eye() (I still do not know what it does), it could be rotated, axis permuted, and whatever else one can think of.
-This is clearly wrong.
-Still, touching MDArray is also a delicate matter that ought to be addressed with utmost care.
+Not only it serves as a multi-dimensional array, but it is used in a manner that one would use a Swiss army knife: the MDArray also serves as a matrix, as a vector (in the mathematical sense), it has curiously named member functions like void keep\_eye() (I still do not know what it does), it could be rotated, axis permuted, and whatever else one can think of -- all of which is implemented in member functions.
+MDArray interface is enormous, and this is clearly wrong.
+Still, touching MDArray is a delicate matter that ought to be addressed with utmost care; most likely by introducing free functions to do the job, and slowly phasing out the member functions.

 References
 ----------